Drafting a privacy statement

 What must be included in a privacy statement?

 You have to draw up your privacy statement in clear language.
-You have to include at least:
+You have to include, among other things:

 Model privacy statement